harshil-mtech/notes-app/README.md

 ## notes-app is console application used for managing notes.

+## Requirements
+- Node is runtime environment used to run this javascript project and Node should be installed on local pc to run this project.

 ## Tools
 ### npm
 - npm stands for node package manager used for downloading dependencies required for the development.
 Below